This wasn't a contrived requirement, rather one that came up in real life.

 /dev/null as input is interesting.
 It instantly sends

 EOF to the program, which disconnects the input from terminal immediately.
 This is better than before because the program is still running.
-And this is used a lot to launch programs in the background so that you immediately get a shell prompt back (without
+And this is used a lot to launch programs in the background so that you immediately get your shell prompt back (without

 </dev/null the program would still keep trying to read from terminal despite being backgrounded).